Chr031/Livy/README.md

 # Livy

-> Light ivy-like artifact repository
+## Light ivy-like artifact repository

----

-Based on Vertx, this project is a light ivy like artifact repository.
+Based on Vertx, this project is a pure io light ivy like artifact repository.